JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7940 days**.

-And here is a just a random fact -  **In November 1999, two women were killed by a lightning bolt.
-The underwire located in their bras acted as a electrical conductors, and when the lightning bolt hit the bra they left burn marks on their chest**.
+And here is a just a random fact -  **Close to 3 billion movie tickets are sold in India every year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)